tolinwei/tube-vim/README.md

 ### For Linux

-－ If you're using Linux, we value you as experienced user, and due to the discrepancies among multiple Linux distributions, it's nearly impossible to provide a single installation script to cover all the funcions as that of OS X.
+－ If you're using Linux, we value you as experienced user, and due to the discrepancies among multiple Linux distributions, it's nearly impossible to provide a single installation script to cover all the funcions as that of OS X. Plus, most of the cases, it's recommended and easier to manage by installing packages via software managers like `apt-get` or `yum` rather than compiling everything from source code.

 We would ask you to have **some prerequisites** before running the setup script, and the version for Linux has been simplified that only covers color scheme, most Vim plugins except YCM that requires too complecated manually compilation process, then remove tmux.
 You could install **YouCompleteMe** mannually by refering to the **[Full Installation Guide](https://github.com/Valloric/YouCompleteMe#full-installation-guide)** in YouCompleteMe's Github README.